Front Row at Lanvin Men’s Spring 2018

-MARINE LIFE: Front row at Lanvin’s fashion show on Sunday was leagues above the setting of Reda Kateb’s next movie: a submarine.
+MARINE LIFE: The front row at Lanvin’s fashion show on Sunday was leagues above the setting of Reda Kateb’s next movie: a submarine.

 “I play the role of a commander of a nuclear submarine,” the French actor specified, adding that to prepare for the role he had gone into a number of boats and spoken to people.
 “It’s very interesting.”